sigalsax/flight-api-angular/README.md

 - [ ] Add validation to ensure there are no unwanted special characters (`<, >, &, @, ', ", ;`) in Origin and Destination.

-- [ ] Clean input from View on Date to prevent against malicious code execution on special characters
+- [X] Clean input from View on Date to prevent against malicious code execution on special characters.

+  *NOTE:* protected by Angular Elements DatePicker.
+The DatePicker requires input in a specific date format.

   -  Add extra layer b/w presentation layer and BL to do this encode/filter before data manipulation